 There are two types of Alzheimer's treatment trials:

-- Treatments aimed at reducing symptoms.
+Treatments aimed at reducing symptoms.
 During this type of trial, new drugs and variations of existing drugs that aim to reduce the symptoms of Alzheimer's disease are tested.
-Studies of existing drugs explore whether changing the dose, taking the medication on a different schedule (more or less often), or combining it with other medications might further reduce or delays symptoms.
+Studies of existing drugs explore whether changing the dose, taking the medication on a different schedule (more or less often), or combining it with other medications might further reduce or delay symptoms.

 Many clinical studies focus on finding better ways to accurately diagnose Alzheimer's disease, particularly in the early stages.
-These studies will hopefully lead to a trusted and easy-to-apply method that enables physicians to diagnose persons at risk for Alzheimer's — even before symptoms appear — and begin treatment (once such Alzheimer's treatments exist) in time to prevent the development of dementia.
+These studies will hopefully lead to a trusted and easy-to-apply method that enables physicians to diagnose persons at risk for the disease — even before symptoms appear — and begin treatment (once such Alzheimer's treatments exist) in time to prevent the development of dementia.

 Diagnostic studies are vital to the advancement of Alzheimer's research because they identify which individuals to treat and provide doctors with a way to track whether a treatment is working.